marvin-garcia/gitops-playground/README.md

 > **TIP:** The Azure template sets the virtual machine's username to **arcuser**.
 Use your private SSH key located at `~/.ssh/id_rsa` to connect to the virtual machines through Azure Bastion.

 In the Azure Portal, go to the GitOps section of any of the Azure Arc Kubernetes resources.
-Explore the configurations, their configuration objects and kustomizations.
-Compare them with the Azure CLI commands used in the last section of the [deployment script](deployment/azure-arc/deploy.sh).
+Explore each configuration, their configuration objects and kustomizations.
+Compare them with the Azure CLI commands used in the last section of the [deployment script](deployment/azure-arc/deploy.sh#L196).

 Take a closer look at the files in the `clusters` folders.
 Notice how the custom cluster releases are patched with the generic ones located in [infrastructure/ingress-nginx](infrastructure/ingress-nginx) and [app-settings/edge-app](app-settings/edge-app).